omar-polo/gmid/README.md

 gmid has a rich configuration file, heavily inspired by OpenBSD' httpd.
-While you should definitely check the manpage because it documents every option in depth, here's an example of what gmid can do.
+While you should definitely check the manpage because it documents every option in depth, here's a small example of how a configuration file looks like.

 ```conf
 ipv6 on     # enable ipv6